-You used to get your power from a coal, gas, or nuclear plant.
+You used to get your power from a coal & gas power plant.
 That meant extra steps to getting electricity, which meant higher energy bills.
 Higher energy bills that kept getting higher.
 Sound familiar?

 Life After REVOLUSUN

 With Revolusun, you get majority of your power from the sun.
-No coal, gas, or nuclear power plants and rising costs to worry about.
+No coal & gas power plants and rising costs to worry about.
 With less steps between producing energy and harnessing it, you save money.
 It’s that simple.

 Your New Home Solar System

 1. Solar panels

 capture sunlight during the day and convert it into Direct Current (DC).

 receives that direct current from the panels and converts it into Alternate Current (AC – the electricity you use in your home).
 You use this electricity when you need it, and send any excess back to the grid or to a battery storage system.

 means any excess energy your system generates can be stored for use later even when the sun is not shining.
 When the battery is fully charged, you can send the excess energy back to the grid.

 measures your electricity use and can tell you more about your energy habits.